bluz71/vim-moonfly-colors/README.md

-An alternate companion status line, [vim-moonfly-statusline](https://github.com/bluz71/vim-moonfly-statusline), is also available for those that want a simple and informative status line.
+An alternate companion status line, [vim-moonfly-statusline](https://github.com/bluz71/vim-moonfly-statusline), is also available for those that want a simple status line.

 Installation
 ------------